 Employees often lack the necessary training for how to report an incident or event.
 If incidents are reported on paper or Excel, it’s common for those files to quickly become unorganized or unclear.
 Additionally, organizations that have many different platforms for communication or loosely defined processes for reporting face an increased risk of underreporting.

 During the COVID 19 pandemic, healthcare organizations may have seen a reduction in incident reporting due to the overwhelming intensity of the current work environment.
 As healthcare workers on the frontlines attempt to keep up with new procedures and information that changes daily, they simply may not be as aware of patient safety risks or incident.

 Additionally, patients with little or no injury (such as in the event of a near miss) may not be viewed as a high priority as the main focus is treating patients infected by the virus.

-There are several ways to improve the reporting process and ensure that patients are receiving the highest quality of care possible:
+There are several ways to improve the process of reporting near misses in healthcare.
+Having a system for reporting incidents will ensure that patients are receiving the highest quality of care possible:

-1. Establish a just patient safety culture that encourages reporting of incidents, events, and near misses.
+1. Establish a just patient safety culture that encourages incident reporting, events, and near misses.

 2. Educate staff members about the importance of reporting.

-It is also important for leadership to provide education on how to report an event during all new hire training, including education around the value it brings to care teams.
+It is also important for leadership to provide education on how to report an incident during all new hire training, including education around the value it brings to care teams.